John Haynes Holmes: Early life

-Holmes was born in Philadelphia on November 29, 1879, a descendant of John Holmes of Colchester, Essex, a Messenger of the General Court of Plymouth Colony and the executioner of Thomas Granger.
+Holmes was born in Philadelphia on November 29, 1879, a descendant of John Holmes of Colchester, Essex.
+That John Holmes was a Messenger of the General Court of Plymouth Colony and the executioner of Thomas Granger.
 Newland H. Holmes, President of the Massachusetts Senate, was his cousin.

-He attended public schools of Malden, a suburb of Boston, and studied at Harvard, graduating in 1902, then attended Harvard Divinity School, from which he graduated in 1904 and was immediately called to his first church in Dorchester, Massachusetts as a protestant clergyman.
+He attended public schools of Malden, a suburb of Boston, and studied at Harvard, graduating in 1902, then attended Harvard Divinity School, from which he graduated in 1904 and was immediately called to his first church in Dorchester, Massachusetts as a Protestant clergyman.

 Career

 In 1907 Holmes was called to the Church of the Messiah (Unitarian) in New York City and served as its Senior Minister until 1918, when he left the American Unitarian Association (AUA) because of the AUA's policy requiring Unitarian ministers to pledge their support for the United States participation in World War I. Among those in his congregation there was not universal support for his stand against the USA participation in World War I, but his church did support his principled stand on the subject.
-Consequently, his church became non-denominational and renamed itself the "Community Church of New York".
+Consequently, his church became non-denominational and renamed itself the Community Church of New York.
 Members of the church, however, insisted that the church retain its AUA membership.
 Holmes was named Senior Minister of the new church, and served until his retirement in 1949, when he became Minister Emeritus.
 He rejoined the AUA in 1960, just before the Unitarian and Universalist churches merged; newly accepted again into AUA fellowship, he was then featured in the last AUA yearbook published before the merger.

 On May 25, 1919, Holmes was one of the speakers at a rally held in Madison Square Gardens, which demanded the end of US government support for the White forces against the Red forces in Russia.